Skip to main content

 • Cleanroom handling: described as cleaned and double packaged in a cleanroom environment.

-• Traceability by design: numbered pages, an index, and identification lines reduce the chance of “missing page” questions during audits and investigations.
+• Traceability by design: numbered pages, an index, and identification lines reduce “missing page” questions during audits.

-• Sterility: not stated in the published TDS listing.
+• Sterility: not stated in published TDS listing.

 • Autoclave: autoclaving not recommended.